NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

 #### How This Function Works

-1. This starts of by getting the current date the the calendar picker is on and storing it in a variable: `current_date`.
+1. This starts of by getting the current date that the calendar picker is on and storing it in a variable: `current_date`.
 2. Once that is done it calls the `calculate_years_and_months_to_traverse` method to know how many times to click each button to increase/decrease the years or months, and stores them in: `years_to_traverse` and `months_to_traverse`.
 3. Once we know how many times each button needs to be clicked we call the method: `traverse_years_in_v1_calendar`.
 4. After the correct year is selected we call the `traverse_months_in_v1_calendar` method to get to the correct month.
-5. Finally, after the correcft year and month is displayed we call the `select_day` method.
+5. Finally, after the correct year and month is displayed we call the `select_day` method.

 ### Calculate Years and Months to Traverse